mgiambi/foss-vuln-tracker-c/README.md

 }
 ```

+NOTE: the program needs to read and write some files to allow the lhdiff tool to work correctly; thus, depending on where it is installed, it will probably need to be launched with administrator privleges.

 NOTE: in some machines the tool return the following error message: ```SHA could not be resolved```.
 This is due to some bug in GitPython, a library used by PyDriller.
 To fix this, you need to modify the PyDriller files.
 Find git_repository.py (in linux distros, it is probably located in a path similar to this: /usr/local/lib/<your-python-version>/dist-packages/<your-pydriller-version.egg>/pydriller) and make the following changes:

 Line 0